isabella232/Apprenda-ACI-Integration/README.md

 * A contract residing in the common tenant for communication with the Apprenda instance
 * A L3 out configured in ACI
 * A dedicated AD account for the integration
-* A unassigned NIC cabled to leaf(s) on the ACI fabric on each ESXi Kubernetes node host
+* A unassigned NIC cabled to leaf(s) in the ACI fabric on each ESXi Kubernetes node host
 * An AEP configured in ACI for the ports cabled to the ESXi hosts

 ## ACI Configuration